Co-operative Bank Review (2026): Ethical Banking, Fees and Verdict

 How the Account Works

-The Co-operative Bank Business DirectPlus is a UK sterling current account.
-You get a sort code, account number, Visa debit card, and access to online banking and a mobile app on iOS and Android.
+Your account is the Business DirectPlus: a UK sterling current account with a sort code, account number, Visa debit card, and access to online banking and a mobile app on iOS and Android.
 Electronic payments in and out are free with no per-transaction charge.

 The £7/month fee applies from the first full month.
 There is no introductory free period for new businesses or switchers.
 We confirmed this from co-operativebank.co.uk in April 2026.